feludwig/pgsql-omt-schema/README.md

 unconditionally (this is temporary, but configurable in the template).
 - `ele_ft` column is omitted

-- Also, the `rank` column is not clearly documented and I am just tweaking numbers untils it looks about right, for now.
+- The `rank` column is not clearly documented and I am just tweaking numbers untils it looks about right, for now.